 When you do make your application, ensure that the details you enter match those on your student record, including your full name.
 If they do not match your application will be rejected by Ravensbourne.

-Please note that during busy periods, such as enrolment, there may be a delay in validating your application
+Please note that during busy periods, such as enrolment, there may be a delay validating your application.

 Once your application has been validated by us, TFL will process the rest of your application and will then send your card to the UK address you provided.
 If you have not received your photocard after three weeks, call the TFL helpline to check the status of your application.

 If you are aged between 16 - 25 or if you are over 26 and a full-time student studying for over 15 hours a week, at least 20 weeks a year (distance learning and part-time courses do not qualify), you could be eligible for the 16 - 25 railcard.
 You must be fully enrolled and not have an outstanding debt with Ravensbourne in order for us to approve your application.

 UKCISA: A UK organisation that supports international students and individuals who work with them.